deanpmiller/ANF-Cache-Vols/README.md

 ## Files in This Repository

 - **README.md** - This documentation file
-- **Setup-ANFCache.ps1** - PowerShell script with commented configuration and step-by-step execution
-- **Manual-PS-ANFCache-Deployment.ps1**- Powershell with step by step command line, including commented instructions and explanations.
+- **Manual-PS-ANFCache-Deployment.ps1**- Powershell with step by step command line end to end.

 ---